lesterw1/Posh-Spotify/README.md

 #### Scopes

 In order to access any data on a user account that is not public you must request specific user permission *Scopes* during the authentication process.
 The *Access Token* provided will only be able to access resources that full under those *Scopes*.
 For instance, in order to check a user's player state (including your own), your authentication request must have at some point requested (and been authorized by the user), the `user-read-playback-state` *Scope*.
-Each Spotify API endpoint that requires a sepcific *Scope* should state which *Scope* to use on their documentation page.
+Each Spotify API endpoint that requires a specific *Scope* should state which *Scope* to use on their documentation page.

-The *SpotifyEnvironmentInfo.ps1* file loaded with this module by default contains a list of recommended scopes for full functionaility of this module's provided commands.
+The *SpotifyEnvironmentInfo.ps1* file loaded with this module by default contains a list of recommended scopes for full functionality of this module's provided commands.
 If you load an environment configuration that does not have a *Scopes* member, it will overwrite these defaults and *Scopes* will have to be explicitly requested during the authentication process.

 For more details and a partial list of available scopes please see the following: https://developer.spotify.com/web-api/using-scopes/